GoktugAslanoglu/When-Wrong-Answers-Sound-Coherent/README.md

 ## Repository status

 The analysis code and saved model/judge outputs are sufficient to reproduce the reported statistics without making API calls.
 This is an analysis-reproduction artifact, not a complete end-to-end generation package: it does not currently include the code and immutable configuration used to generate the original candidate-model responses.
-The manuscript was accepted to the non-archival track at INLG 2026.

-Important data-licensing note: the derived JSONL files include prompt text based on the official SemEval-2026 Task 12 dataset.
-As of 7 September 2026, the [upstream dataset repository](https://github.com/sooo66/semeval2026-task12-dataset) does not state an explicit redistribution license.
-The authors should obtain written permission or a license clarification from the dataset maintainers before treating the `data/` directory as redistributable.
-See [Data provenance and licensing](#data-provenance-and-licensing).

 ## Contents